soundpress/RulesOfNYC/docs/c13/index.rst

    (3) When a permittee seeks to amend a permit classification from non-processing to processing or processing to non-processing;

-   (4) When a mobile food vending unit has sustained a material alteration, as defined in § 89.03 (e) of the Health Code; or
+   (4) When a mobile food vending unit has sustained a material alteration, as defined in 24 RCNY Health Code § 89.03(e); or

    (5) When any permit decal has been removed.